WBFX: Early years

-In 1976, the station was purchased by the owners of WCUZ 1230 AM and became WMLW ("Mellow 101"), a soft adult contemporary station.
+In 1976, the station was purchased by the owners of WCUZ (1230 AM) and became WMLW ("Mellow 101"), a soft adult contemporary station.
 WMLW switched to album oriented rock as WFFX "The Fox" in 1978, and then to country music in 1980 as WCUZ-FM.
 It used the slogan 'CUZ-FM 101.3...more of the music you like...on CUZ-FM."
 For most of the 1980s, country WCUZ was among the ratings leaders in Grand Rapids.
-But the station saw its ratings erode after the 1992 debut of "B93," WBCT-FM, a rival country station on 93.7.
+But the station saw its ratings erode after the 1992 debut of "B93", WBCT, a rival country station on 93.7.

 By 1998, WCUZ was co-owned with its country competitor, WBCT.
 Both stations came under the umbrella of Clear Channel Communications (a forerunner of today's iHeartMedia).
-Clear Channel decided to keep WBCT as the contemporary country outlet, so WCUZ moved to a classic country format, identifying as "Country Gold WCUZ."
+Clear Channel decided to keep WBCT as the contemporary country outlet, so WCUZ moved to a classic country format, identifying as "Country Gold WCUZ".

-Classic Rock
+Classic rock

 Clear Channel dropped the "Country Gold" format on September 24, 2000.
 It debuted classic rock "101.3 The Fox" that afternoon, following coverage of the MBNA.com 400 NASCAR Winston Cup event.
 The station changed its call letters to the current WBFX on September 27, 2000.

 The lineup at the debut was The Bob & Tom Show, syndicated from Indianapolis for morning drive time.
 The rest of the day had local DJs, including Ranger Bob, Aris Hampers, Otto Mation and Alison Harte.
 Others jocks over the decade would include Matt Hendricks (AKA Big Richard), Jack Lawson, Mark Fuerie, Andy O'Riley, Shafee and Joe Daugherty.
 The station also featured the syndicated Nights with Alice Cooper for evenings.

 Since its inception, WBFX has changed its music style multiple times, although all remained loosely in the rock genre.
 In late June 2009, the station adjusted its format towards mainstream rock, with a mix of harder classic rock songs as well as recent rock music from the 1990s and 2000s.
 This adjustment was in response to the local active rock station WKLQ changing formats to sports talk.
 By 2010, however, Townsquare Media's WGRD-FM adjusted its format to active rock from alternative rock, and saw a decent rise in the ratings.
 Meanwhile, WBFX remained roughly the same.
 After this, WBFX rebranded as "The Next Generation of Classic Rock", and moved its playlist back towards having a classic rock feel, but with a stronger emphasis on 1980s and 1990s era, taking on WLAV-FM.